ercsaczap/wa-connector/README.md

             { },
             {
                 logger,
-                // pass this so that WaConnector can request a reupload of media
+                // pass this so that wa-connector can request a reupload of media
                 // that has been deleted
                 reuploadRequest: sock.updateMediaMessage
             }